JessicaUppal/IMDB-sentiment-classification/README.md

 * This model works well with a clear margin of separation between classes, which in our data was positive and negative.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+## <a id="cv-header"></a>Cross Validation

+* The two best performing models were used to perform k fold cross validation, which was the logistic regression model and the SVM.
+* This was to reduce chances of overfitting.
+* We used 5 as the number of folds and used the multiclassevaluator
+* Following cross validation on the logistic regression model the accuracy was increased from 0.860 to 0.836
+* Cross validation was also done on the SVM model as it was the model with the highest accuracy of 0.877
+* After cross validation the accuracy slightly decreased to 0.872.
+* This could be a reduction of overfitting in the SVM model.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------